 Instructional facilities include a lecture room with 56 seats and two laboratory classrooms, with occupancy for 24 and 16 students, respectively.
 The Herrling Computer Lab is also used as a classroom.

 Insect Research Collection

-The University of Wisconsin Insect Research Collection (WIRC) contains nearly three million specimens.
+The University of Wisconsin Insect Research Collection (WIRC) contains nearly three million curated specimens.
 Active participation in ongoing taxonomic, biodiversity, ecological, and natural history research projects has led to an aggressive growth rate of 10,000-20,000 specimens/year in recent years.
 Although worldwide in scope, the WIRC is the only collection in Wisconsin subscribing to a primary mission of representing the insect fauna of Wisconsin and the western Great Lakes region.
 Ordinal taxonomic strengths are understandably in the five largest orders: Coleoptera, Lepidoptera, Hymenoptera, Diptera, and Hemiptera.
 These orders also reflect past and current faculty/staff/student expertise; growth and expansion is currently greatest in the Coleoptera, micro-Hymenoptera, micro-Lepidoptera, and Diptera.
 The collection is housed in Russell Laboratories and newly remodeled space on the third floor of the nearby UW Stock Pavilion.
-The goals and mission of the WIRC are overseen by the faculty Director, Prof. Daniel K. Young; daily activities are supported by the Academic Curator, Mr. Steven Krauth.
+The goals and mission of the WIRC are overseen by the faculty Director, Prof. Daniel K. Young; daily activities are supported by the Academic Curator, Dr. Craig Brabant.
 The WIRC subscribes to the UW Land Grant Mission and actively engages in support of educational and outreach activities on and off campus in addition to supporting a variety of research in basic and applied areas.